Troubleshooting

 $ ssh slurm-head 'sinfo -s'Check partition in provisioner definition:

-$ fuzzball admin provisioner get slurm-compute-small
+$ fuzzball node provisioner get slurm-compute-small

 Solutions: